 Today, a GOOD Christian Catholic priest knows, lives, and preaches that Jesus did it all and does it all, and will point people away from any sort of worship either of saints, Mary, or iconry in general.
 Contemporary RCC teaching (admittedly, frowned upon heavily by the non-Christian Catholic heirarchy) says that all iconry, saints and even DEVOTION to (not worship of) Mary herself... are little more than windows through which our humanity can make meaningful, bilateral spirit-to-spirit contact with Divinity.

 Sifting the catechism is a good way to find things to ague with.
 It isn't a good way to access the richness of Catholic faith as it is lived.
-A question worth investigating: "What is the role and relative importance of doctrine in Catholic faith?"
+A question worth investigating: "What is the role and relative importance of doctrine in Catholic faith?"which was followed by:

 I don't read Jesus anywhere saying, "Blessed are the doctrinally pure, for they will see the Kingdom of Heaven" or, "Unless ye have your eschatology perfect, ye shall be cast into outer darness with much gnashing of teeth".